Shillito Fellow in Assyriology (part-time); Fellow of St Benet's Hall

 My broad research area is Babylonian and Assyrian intellectual history, literature and religion, with an emphasis on the late second and first millennia BC.
 I specialize in the evolution of cuneiform scholarship, particularly in response to cultural and political change in Babylonia.
 My interests also extend into the wider ancient Middle East.

-My forthcoming monograph publishes an edition and study of an Akkadian scholarly calendar treatise composed in Babylon in the Hellenistic period.
+My forthcoming monograph (in press with OUP) publishes an edition and study of an Akkadian scholarly calendar treatise composed in Babylon in the Hellenistic period.
 My book explores the use and adaptation of traditional material relating to political history, mythology, astrology, ritual and hermeneutics and situates this in the context of late cuneiform scholarship.

 Akkadian hymns focusing on particular cities are another facet of my research.
-I also work on concepts of the divine and the development of religious thought in changing political and cultural contexts.
+I also work on the transmission of literature and development of religious thought in changing political and cultural contexts.

 - Religion, literature, and scholarship in first-millennium Mesopotamia

 - Assyrian city hymns